fluidos-project/intelligent-power-grid-use-case/Y3-demo/README.md

 ### FLUIDOS Node

-On each machine run the scripts consumer.sh, provider.sh, and provider2.sh respectively.
+On each machine run the scripts consumer.sh, provider.sh, and provider2.sh respectively to install one FLUIDOS consumer and two FLUIDOS providers.
 The scripts will install K3s, Liqo, FLUIDOS, Multus, and Longhorn, and add Location, Latency and Carbon Emission data on the three FLUIDOS nodes flavors.
 The scripts also add some configuration changes to K3s to reach the internal GitLab registry.

-Generate peerings using the command:
+Manually generate peerings using the command:

 ```
 liqo generate peer-command